neonbadger/neonbadger.github.io/about/index.md

 After I passed the notoriously difficult bar exam and got my license to practice law in California, I made a decision that my risk-averse, meticulously cautious lawyer self would arguably advise against: to become a programmer.

-With a racing heart full of anxious curiousity, I take the leap.[^1]
+With a head full of questions and a heart full of faith, I take the leap.

 Currently, I am a software engineering fellow at [Hackbright](https://hackbrightacademy.com), an immersive all-woman software engineering school.
 As I figure out how to hack my way into the tech world, I know I'm not alone.

 Onwards and upwards, the places I'll go!

-[^1]: *I have every bit of intention to keep my bar licenses.
-They don't weigh me down, really.*